yavorfingarov/Reprise/README.md

 for more information on the topic.

 On application startup, `app.MapEndpoints()` and `app.MapEndpoints(assembly)`
-perform an assebly scan and map all endpoints.
+perform an assembly scan and map all endpoints.
 Reprise will throw an `InvalidOperationExcaption` when:
 * An endpoint has no `Handle` method
 * An endpoint has multiple `Handle` methods